tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/诊断工具/流量镜像/创建流量镜像_intl_en.md

 	4. Use a packet parser (such as Wireshark) to obtain data from the “capture-2020-10-27.pcap” file that has been downloaded.
 In this example, 12 mirrored packets of the source CVM are obtained from the destination CVM.
 	 **Packet verification:**
 	 ![](https://main.qcloudimg.com/raw/8011aef82006411e35edd41bf5eae5c4.png)
-3. If an exceptional packet or no packet has been obtained, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+3. If an exceptional packet is obtained, or it’s unable to obtain packets, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ## Subsequent Operations
 - [Enabling or disabling the traffic mirror](https://intl.cloud.tencent.com/document/product/215/36393)